link89/selenium-federation/README.md

 selenium-federation -c remote.yaml
 ```

+If there are local driver services register to the remote service by setting `registerTo: http://localhost:5555/wd/hb`, you can find them in `http://localhost:5555/wd/hub/available-drivers`.

-Now you can access the selenium compatible service via
+Once there are nodes registered, you can access the selenium compatible service via
 `http://localhost:5555/wd/hub`.

 ### Start Service in pm2